LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 fb_app_id:
 ```
 - **disqus_shortname**: Your Disqus shortname.
 The theme use its own value for disqus shortname to reduce dependency with Hexo in case of this variable is deleted in a new Hexo version.
+- **duoshuo_shortname**: Your Duoshuo shortname.
+You can't use Disqus and Duoshuo together, then fill the right shortname.
+If both are filled, Disqus will be chosen.
 - **gravatar_email**: Your gravatar email.
 Overwrite `author.picture` everywhere in the blog
 - **google_analytics_id** : Your Google analystics web property ID : UA-XXXXX-X
 - **swiftype_install_key** : Your Swiftype install key founded in `Engines > YOUR_ENGINE_NAME > Integrate > Install Search > Install code` menu of your account.
 Search a line similarly to this one : `_st('install','fsdkiG43fkfder32dgsR','2.0.0');`.
 Swiftype install key is : `fsdkiG43fkfder32dgsR`.